Are Compound Bows More Powerful Than Recurve?

 Strength Requirements

 Due to the fact that compound bows rely on a pulley system, less upper body strength is required to use them.
 This puts less strain on the archer.
-In contrast, a somewhat high degree of strength is required to use a recurve bow.
+In contrast, a high degree of strength is required to use a recurve bow.

 Frequently Asked Questions